Parsifal-M/backstage-opa-plugins/plugins/permission-backend-module-opa-wrapper/README.md

       entrypoint: 'rbac_policy/decision'
 ```

-Depending on how you have deployed OPA, you may need to change the `baseUrl` to point to the correct location.
-You can then set the entrypoint for each policy you want to use.
+The `baseUrl` is the URL of the OPA server, and the `entrypoint` is the entrypoint of the policy you want to evaluate.

 It is also possible to provide an entrypoint to the `policyEvaluator` function, this will override the entrypoint provided in the config.
-This allows for more flexibility in policy evaluation.
+This allows for more flexibility in policy evaluation (if you need it).

 If you do not override the entrypoint, the entrypoint provided in the config will be used.

 ## An Example Policy and Input

 An example policy in OPA might look like this, keep in mind you could also use [bundles](https://www.openpolicyagent.org/docs/latest/management-bundles/) to manage your policies and keep the `conditions` object in a `data.json` file.

+We use entrypoints to specify which rule to evaluate, the plugin is checking for a 'result' key in the OPA response, this means you do not **have** to use `decision` as I have below, you can use any key you want.

 ```rego
 package backstage_policy